-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠ reporting company.
-See definitions of "larg Exchange Act (check one): ge accelerated filer ", "acc elerat ed filer", or "smaller reporting comp pany in Rule 12b-2 of Large accelerated filer Acce elerated filer Non-accelerated filer $\boxtimes$ Sma ller reporting Company Indicate by check mark whether the registr ant is a shell compa any (as defin ed in Rule 12b-2 of the Exchange A ct.).
-1 68 Ш NO As of September 29, 2014, there were appr oximately 56,450,6 600 sha ares of f common stock of the registrant issu ied and outstanding.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller

-The aggregate market value of the voting stock held on December 31, 2013 by non-affiliates of the registrant was approximately \$201,817,163 based on the closing price of \$4.95 per share, post-split, as reported on the NYSE MKT on December 31, 2013, the last business day of the registrant's most recently completed fiscal second quarter (calculated by excluding all shares held by executive officers, directors and holders known to the registrant of five percent or more of the voting power of the registrant's common stock, without conceding that such persons are "affiliates" of the registrant for purposes of the federal securities laws).
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to th is Form 10-K.  X • • e accelerated filer, an accelerated filer, a non-accelerate, "accelerated filer", or "smaller reporting co - Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting Company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.).
+Y es □ No ⊠ As of September 14, 2015, there were approximately 57,240,000 shares of common stock of the registrant issued and outstanding.
+The aggregate market value of the voting stock held on December 31, 2014 by non-affiliates of the registrant was approximately \$112,046,000 based on the closing price of \$2.71 per share, as reported on the NYSE MKT on December 31, 2014, the last business day of the registrant's most recently completed fiscal second quarter (calculated by excluding all shares held by executive officers, directors and holders known to the registrant of five percent or more of the voting power of the registrant's common stock, without conceding that such persons are "affiliates" of the registrant for purposes of the federal securities laws).